Murder of Jessica Heeringa: Kevin Bluhm

 On June 21, 2016, Willis's cousin Kevin Lavern Bluhm, a former Michigan Department of Corrections prison guard, was charged with lying to a police officer during a violent crime investigation after he told police information about Heeringa's disappearance that was not made public but which he later recanted.
 He was charged with the same crime in connection with the Bletsch case.
 Bluhm pleaded guilty to both counts on August 26, 2016, and was later sentenced to time served.

 Bluhm was also charged with being an accessory after the fact when he admitted to investigators he saw Willis with Heeringa's body and helped him bury her after she was sexually assaulted.
 Bluhm said Willis called him the day after Heeringa's disappearance and said he had a woman and there was a party.
 Bluhm told police he saw Heeringa with an obvious head wound, face down, hands out, and tied.
 She was naked and wasn't moving.
-He also told police he knew that "Jeff had been following or watching Ms. Heeringa, and that he hit her ... which made her go unconscious to get her in the van," and that Willis had sex and used sexual toys and torture.
-He told investigators he and Willis wrapped Heeringa up in a sheet and drove her to an area on Sheridan Road near Laketon Road, where Willis had already placed shovels, and buried her in a hole that had already been dug.
+He also told police he knew that "Jeff had been following or watching Ms. Heeringa, and that he hit her ... which made her go unconscious to get her in the van," and that Willis had raped her, used sexual toys and torture.
+He told investigators he and Willis wrapped Heeringa up in a sheet and drove her to an area on Sheridan Road near Laketon Road, where Willis had already dug a hole and placed shovels.
+Together they buried her corpse.
 Bluhm was suspended without pay from his job as a sergeant at the West Shoreline Correctional Facility, a state prison in Muskegon Heights.
 On November 27, 2017, Bluhm pleaded no contest to being an accessory after the fact for helping Willis dispose of Heeringa's body and was sentenced on January 9, 2018, to time served, plus five years probation and to wear a GPS tether for at least a year.